frankfajardo/bootstrap-daterangepicker/README.md

-# Date Range Picker for Bootstrap
+# Date Range Picker (jQuery Plugin)

 ![Main image](https://raw.githubusercontent.com/frankfajardo/bootstrap-daterangepicker/master/drp1.png)

-This date range picker component for Bootstrap is a *fork* of the [original Date Range Picker for Bootstrap] by [Dan Grossman].
+This jQuery date range picker plugin is a *fork* of the [original Date Range Picker for Bootstrap] by [Dan Grossman].
+This version however does not require Bootstrap.
+Only the demo page uses it for presentation of the options.
+This plugin, like the [original Date Range Picker for Bootstrap], uses [Moment.js] v.2.10.3, which is included in this repository.

 ## Variations